Smart Transport Applications Designed for Large Events with Impacts on Urban Mobility

 In Cape Town, STADIUM tested a demand-responsive transport system in minibus taxis.
-The system used a central control center to reduce the 'downtime' of taxis and to improve efficiency.
+The system used a central control centre to reduce the 'downtime' of taxis and to improve efficiency.
 As a service, it was successfully integrated with the mass transport systems already operating in the city.

 Delhi operations involved testing an integrated booking system that used a mobile application.
 The project linked public transport (trains and buses) with paratransit services (taxis and autorickshaws) using global positioning system tracking and forecasting tools to improve transit times.